suker/42-Piscine/README.md

 I enclose the projects that I have carried out during this stage in order to serve as a guide for you.
 These projects were made in the pool of `October 2020 in`<a href="https://www.s19.be/"> 19 Brussels </a>` campus (Belgium)`.

-**Attention: Each campus organizes and manages projects differently.**
+**:exclamation::exclamation:Attention: Each campus organizes and manages projects differently.**

 #### :clipboard: PROJECTS' TABLE: